Bimonrchyo/Introduction-to-cyber-security-bootcamp-CISCO/README.md

 **Firewall** <br>
 A firewall is designed to control or filter which communications are allowed in and which are allowed out of a device or network. <br>
 A firewall can be installed on a single computer with the purpose of protecting that one computer _(host-based-firewall)_. <br>
-or it can be standalone network device that protects an entire network of computers and all of the host devices on that network _(network-based-firewall)_.
+or it can be standalone network device that protects an entire network of computers and all of the host devices on that network _(network-based-firewall)_. <br>

+Some common **firewall type** are:
+- Network Layer Firewall <br>
+  Filtering communications based on source and destination IP addresses.

 ## Module 5
 ### 5.1 Law and Ethics